Have you created your customer online portal account? Create your account today!

 Our Learn-to-Swim program runs in line with the School Terms and is on Monday to Friday afternoons from 4 – 6.30pm.
 Individuals will be offered lesson times in accordance with their standard.
 We try to ensure families have lessons on the same afternoon for convenience, this is not always possible.

-*Our Learn-to-Swim is currently at capacity and new enquiries are asked to fill in the wait list form so that we can place them when a vacancy becomes available.
+Our Learn-to-Swim program is currently at capacity and new enquiries are asked to fill in the wait list form so that we can place them when a vacancy becomes available.
+Please note that all enrolments are taken from our waiting list and priority access is given to current Geelong College students.

 • Identify dangers in aquatic environments around the home • Slide in entry and exit • Float on front and back and recover • Tread water using a buoyant aid • Fit a lifejacket and float • Glide on front and back, kick and recover • Submerge to recover an object from chest deep water • Identify different ways to get help • Be pulled to safety with an aid • Float with a buoyant aid for 30 seconds and kick to safety